dermotbg/CS50W_final_project/README.md

 The main functionality of the application is hosted within the index page, mostly without any refreshing.
 While using the index as a landing, I took advantage of [Bootstrap Modals](https://getbootstrap.com/docs/5.3/components/modal/) to generate a "chat" interface and another modal for a "quick history" interface.

-All chatting takes place within the modal, once the chat is over and you close the modal, the back end receives a PUT request to compartmentalise the preceeding chat as a specific "chat session".
+All chatting takes place within the modal, once the chat is over and you close the modal, the back end receives a PUT request to compartmentalise the preceding chat as a specific "chat session".

 There is a "Quick History" interface, this opens a modal that offers links to view the last 5 chats you've had.
 These effectively all lead to the "Full History" page explained below, but amend the path on it's load.